AirTime5730/Music_Piano/README.md

 The TF key just makes it easier to play Toccata and Fugue.
 The 1 custom mapping is to play "I just died in your arms tonight" - Cutting Crew by making each key bound to a chord.

 Feel free to add your own custom mappings and add your own additions.

+I used the soundfont files from https://github.com/open-soundfonts/SGM_V2_01_soundfonts.git.
+The list of sounds file is also from that repository.